Sanakan8472/copy-dialog-lunar-lander/README.md

 * **Nuclear wasteland**: By combining *pause* and *high contrast mode* from above you can unlock this nightmarish world.\
 ![NuclearWastelandWorld](Docs/NuclearWastelandWorld.png)

-## Create you own worlds (with the OS built-in level editor)!
+## Create your own worlds (with the OS built-in level editor)!
 If the above worlds are not your cup of tea, you can create your own!
 Simply enable *high contrast mode* and change the *Hyperlinks* color for the *paused* world and the *Selected Text* color for the normal world.
-That's 16.7 million world that you can visit!
+That's 16.7 million worlds that you can visit!

 ![LevelEditor](Docs/LevelEditor.png)\
 Here some examples of what worlds await you: